JuhQ/gulp-bower-generate-tags/README.md

 `priority`, no javascript files are created equal, define load order here

 `overwrite`, bower.json rarely contains the minified version, overwrite the main here

+`bowerJsonMissing`, some libraries are npm only and do not contain bower.json.
+Use this option to tell the plugin the location of the file manually